cast-org/clusive/INSTALL.md

 ### Clone the Clusive Repository

-Clone one of these to your local machine.
+Clone the Clusive repository to your local machine and check out the appropriate branch.
 Note that there are currently no released versions.
 * [master branch](https://github.com/cast-org/clusive/) - the most stable version
 * [development branch](https://github.com/cast-org/clusive/tree/development) - the latest code changes

 ### Create/Activitate Virtual Environment
 Always activate and use the virtual environment to maintain an isolated environment.